-Start by whisking the flour, brown sugar, baking powder, baking soda, cinnamon, ground cloves and salt together.
+Whisk the flour, brown sugar, baking powder, baking soda, cinnamon, ground cloves, and salt in a large bowl.
 Cut in the butter using a pastry knife until it is crumbly.
-Stir in the oats, milk and honey just until it is moistened.
-Move to a well floured work space and pat out to about 1/2-3/4 inch thick.
-Cut with a floured biscuit cutter and place on a parchment covered baking sheet.
+Stir in the oats, milk, and honey just until it is moistened.
+Move to a well-floured work space and pat out about 1/2-3/4 inch thick.
+Cut with a floured biscuit cutter and place on a parchment-covered baking sheet.

-Melt butter in the microwave on a reduced power and stir in the honey.
-Using a pastry brush lightly coat the tops of the biscuits with the honey butter and bake for 15 – 20 minutes or until light golden brown.
+Melt butter in the microwave on reduced power and stir in the honey.
+Using a pastry brush, lightly coat the tops of the biscuits with the honey butter and bake for 15 – 20 minutes or until light golden brown.

-- Use old fashioned rolled oats verses quick oats.
-They make a heartier tastier biscuit.
+- Use old-fashioned rolled oats versus quick oats.
+They make a heartier, tastier biscuit.

 - I have always found that real unsalted butter is best in biscuits.
 There is just something about butter that makes everything better.